-Almond flour pancakes that are delicious, gluten free, low carb and high protein.
+Almond flour pancakes that are delicious and naturally gluten free!
 Plus they’re quick and easy, all made in one bowl!
-This recipe for making pancakes with almond flour makes moist, light and fluffy pancakes but using almond flour or almond meal makes them so much healthier.
-This is our family’s favorite recipe and will probably be yours too!
+This recipe for making pancakes with almond flour makes moist, light and fluffy pancakes.
+Using almond flour makes them so hearty though too!
+This is our family’s favorite recipe and will probably be yours as well.

 This almond flour pancake recipe is so good we make it almost every weekend.
 My whole family loves them and my daughter demands this easy pancake recipe specifically (with sprinkles of course).

 In fact, we usually make a double batch for easy weekday breakfasts.
-They reheat well for a great quick weekday breakfast on the go since they have added protein.
+They reheat well for a great quick weekday breakfast on the go.
 Not only are they healthy but we prefer them to regular pancakes made with all purpose flour at this point.

-So what makes these pancakes so great?
+So what makes these pancakes so much better than traditional pancakes?
 Let me tell you:

 - Gluten free and grain free with only 1 type of flour

-- Paleo, dairy free, and low carb with an easy keto diet option
+- Paleo, dairy free, with an easy keto diet option

 - Soft inside with crispy edges, just like pancakes should be